 - Changes in how often you are having a bowel movement

-Other symptoms that are often related include bloating, increased gas or mucus in the stool.
+Other symptoms that are often related include sensation of incomplete evacuation and increased gas or mucus in the stool.

 When to see a doctor

-See your doctor if you have a persistent change in bowel habits or other signs or symptoms of IBS.
+See your health care provider if you have a persistent change in bowel habits or other symptoms of IBS.
 They may indicate a more serious condition, such as colon cancer.
-More-serious signs and symptoms include:
+More-serious symptoms include:

 - Weight loss